The Rise Of Consumer Crypto

 What blockchain can do for you

-Blockchains are massive global ledgers that use decentralized cryptographic protocols to record information in a way that is publicly verifiable, secure, and immutable.
-Today's blockchains can run complex software that makes it possible to define, allocate, and track ownership, on a public ledger, of all manner of digital assets – from units of account (cryptocurrency) to domain addresses, user profiles, and even music tracks and web games.
+Blockchains are massive global ledgers that use decentralised cryptographic protocols to record information in a way that is publicly verifiable, secure and immutable.
+Today's blockchains can run complex software that makes it possible to define, allocate and track ownership, on a public ledger, of all manner of digital assets, from units of account (cryptocurrency) to domain addresses, user profiles and even music tracks and web games.
 Individual accounts on blockchain-based systems, often referred to as digital wallets, give users direct ownership of whatever is recorded as“theirs” in the ledger.
 The owner of a given digital asset holds a unique key with which to verify herself as the owner and control which applications interact with her assets (and in what ways).

 Good for business

 Non-transferable NFTs, meanwhile, allow for secure digital credentialing without the need of a third party.
-A“digital diploma” NFT certifying completion of a course or academic program could be freely read and verified by any platform to which the holder connects his digital wallet.
-(For example, LinkedIn could seamlessly verify whether you really did complete an“exec ed” program at Harvard Business School.)
+A“digital diploma” NFT certifying completion of a course or academic program me could be freely read and verified by any platform to which the holder connects his digital wallet.
+For example, LinkedIn could seamlessly verify whether you really did complete an“exec ded” programme at Harvard Business School.

 All of this makes NFTs an ideal technology for fostering consumer engagement.
 Unlike previous incarnations of digital goods, NFTs are truly owned by their holders, and we know that a greater sense of ownership can enhance brand attachment.
 If you truly own a valuable item in a popular video game, for example, you will have an incentive to help that game continue and attract new players.
 At the same time, NFTs' interoperability makes them easy to showcase and use as part of one's online identity throughout the digital domain.